Mersey Basin Campaign: Organisation

 The Mersey Basin Campaign was a partnership backed by the UK Government through the sponsorship of the Department for Communities and Local Government.
 It was also supported by businesses, local authorities and public agencies.

 The campaign worked through two bodies: the Mersey Basin Business Foundation and the Healthy Waterways Trust.
 The Foundation was responsible for business and administrative tasks, as well as much of the campaign's finances, whilst the Healthy Waterways Trust is a charitable body whose main role was to administer the campaign's charitable funds.
-The campaign was overseen by its council, which had around 30 members drawn from various public and private sector partners.
-The Healthy Waterways Trust remains in existence following the end of the Campaign, and continues to advocate for improved water quality and waterside regeneration in the Northwest of England.
+The campaign was overseen by its council, which had around thirty members drawn from various public and private sector partners.
+The Healthy Waterways Trust (now The Mersey Rivers Trust) remained in existence following the end of the Campaign, and continued to advocate for improved water quality and waterside regeneration in the Northwest of England.

+In 1999 the Campaign won the Thiess International River Prize for the world’s best river-management initiative.

 The Campaign's last Chair was Peter Batey, Lever Professor of Town and Regional Planning at the University of Liverpool, who served from 2004–2010.